wakandaswap/wakanda-subgraph/README.md

-# PantherSwap Subgraph
+# WakandaSwap Subgraph

-[PantherSwap](https://pantherswap.com/) is a decentralized protocol for automated token exchange on Binance Smart Chain.
+[WakandaSwap](https://pantherswap.com/) is a decentralized protocol for automated token exchange on Binance Smart Chain.

 This subgraph dynamically tracks any pair created by the uniswap factory.
-It tracks of the current state of PantherSwap contracts, and contains derived stats for things like historical data and USD prices.
+It tracks of the current state of WakandaSwap contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on PantherSwap, pairs or tokens, aggregated by day
+- historical data on WakandaSwap, pairs or tokens, aggregated by day

 ## Running Locally